-The Department of Near Eastern Languages and Civilization is devoted to teaching and research concerning the principal cultures and languages of the Near and Middle East, including Central Asia, emphasizing not only their contemporary manifestations but also their ancient and medieval roots and their significance within the history of world civilizations.
+The Department of Near Eastern Languages and Civilization (NELC) is devoted to the study of the principal cultures and languages of the Near and Middle East, including Central Eurasia.
+NELC explores the contemporary cultural diversity of the region, its ancient and medieval roots, and its relevance to modern civilizations.
+Our graduates acquire the knowledge and practical skills that prepare them to succeed in a variety of careers, including academia, diplomacy, technology, and business.

-Annual events include the Hooshang Afrassiabi Distinguished Lectureship in Persian Studies and the Farhat J. Ziadeh Distinguished Lectureship in Arab and Islamic Studies.
+Annual events include the Farhat J. Ziadeh Distinguished Lectureship in Arab and Islamic Studies and the Hooshang Afrassiabi Distinguished Lectureship in Persian and Iranian Studies.
 Additional lectures and cultural presentations are supported by the Turkish Studies Endowment, the Hebrew Bible and Ancient Near East Fund, the Ravani Endowment, and the Friends of Persian Studies Fund.

 More about NELC